karroshuang/Huang_Narayanswamy_Smith_CSCI2270_FinalProject/README.md

 HOW TO RUN:
 Open up the main.cpp file using the Catalog.h and Catalog.cpp files and items.txt file follow the instructions on screen to buy or sell on the online catalog!
+The three files may have to be copied and pasted into a project.
+Without putting the three files (main.cpp, Catalog.cpp, Catalog.h) these is potential for the files to not link properly.

+Once the program has started running, the user has to option to enter either a buyer or a seller menu.
+These two menus give the users different options.
+There are a variety of print options, that allow to print out the catalog or the shopping cart.
+There are also add/remove from shopping cart and checkout options for the buyer, and add and remove items from the catalog for the buyer.
+Have fun!

 DEPENDENCIES:
 Code::Blocks is sufficient, nothing else needed